mypalmike/skastic/README.md

 # skastic
 Visual programming language: SKetches of Abstract Syntax Trees.
-IC.
+I. C.

 Skastic is a visual, functional programming language where programs are contained in image files (png).
 Skastic program files contain nodes and edges representing an abstract syntax tree, or parse tree.